 PREVIOUSLY...
 In 2018, the estimated total cost of the project was $2.6 million.
 The city's portion was slated at $530,000, while the county's portion was estimated at $2,093,000, offset by $250,000 received with the development approval for the Aspen Music School/Aspen Country Day School campus that the trail would serve.
 Both the city and county previously approved budget allocations for the project.

 The project, intended to improve safety for pedestrians and bicyclists moving between the city trail system and the school campus, includes a 6-foot trail on the east side of Castle Creek Road, along with increased safety signage, speed tables and a widened shoulder on the west side of the road.
-Below is a memo regarding the latest plans that was distributed to the city and county open space boards in August 2018.
-Also posted are sketches of trail sections and perspectives, and a set of plans that represents engineering work at 30 percent completion.

 CASTLE CREEK PROJECT GOALS - ESTABLISHED AT 2017 OUTSET OF PLANNING FOR THIS PROJECT 1.
 Determine the need for a safe route in the Castle Creek corridor for cyclists and pedestrians connecting the Music School/Country Day campus to the City of Aspen trail system.
 2. Investigate feasible options for trail design and alignment alternatives.
 3. Analyze engineering and financial considerations.
 4. Conduct a transparent public process with opportunities for open dialogue and participation.